ckirk/notyourguru/src/pages/index.md

 corporate:
   enabled: true
   heading: Corporate Wellness
-  description: Give your employees the gift of life!
-Improve employee productivity
+  description: "**Give your employees the gift of life!** Improve employee
-    by empowering and encouraging your team with Not Your Guru's Corporate Wellness Programs.
-Life doesn't happen in the cubicle or at the office, life happens outdoors and in our bodies!
+    productivity by empowering and encouraging your team with Not Your Guru's Corporate Wellness Programs.
+Life doesn't happen in the cubicle or at the office, life happens outdoors and in our bodies!"
   cta_btn_text: Inquire About Corporate Wellness
   cta_btn_link: /contact
 reviews: